Chemical Peels Specialist in Raleigh NC

 Can chemical peels damage your skin?

 When done by professionals, chemical peels are safe.
-Side effects like redness or dryness are usually temporary.
-At-home peels or overly aggressive treatments can lead to irritation or pigmentation issues.
+Usually, side symptoms like dryness or redness are transient.
+Excessively harsh treatments or at-home peels may cause irritation or pigmentation problems.

 Do I need to stay home after a chemical peel?